 Trustees for corporate retirement plans are now facing new challenges.
 Due to generational changes, clients look at the trustee relationship through a different lens.

-Not permitting the plan to engage in “prohibited transactions” described in ERISA
+- Ensuring the plan does not engage in “prohibited transactions” described in ERISA

 Meeting these expectations does not distinguish one trustee from another.

-Plan sponsors are focused on issues pertaining to cultural fit, the quality of communication, and the overall quality of the relationship with the trustee.
-The result of changing expectations, plan sponsors are faced with the decision to remain with the current trustee versus finding a new trustee.
+Plan sponsors are focused on issues pertaining to cultural fit, the efficacy of communications and reporting, and the overall quality of the relationship with the trustee.
+The outcomes of these changing expectations have resulted in plan sponsors deciding either to remain with the current trustee through a targeted benchmarking/contract initiative, or to conduct a search for a new trustee.

 Working with Curcio Webb

 Curcio Webb assists our clients with trustee projects in several ways:

 - Benchmarking the trustee’s fees, contract terms, and scope of services

 - Renewing trustee service agreements, while ensuring clients receive competitive contract and financial terms, meaningful performance standards, and appropriate service scope